PostHog/posthog.com/contents/blog/why-product-engineering-is-so-fun.md

 3. The autonomy to make _important_ decisions
 4. Complete transparency into why my work matters

-Many companies and roles assume that the first item is the only requirement for a satisfying (aka fun) job.
-But when you look into the [neuroscience of fun](https://hub.jhu.edu/magazine/2016/summer/neuroscience-of-fun/), it's clear that being with others (#2) and defining direction and guardrails (#3) (with help and context from superiors [#4]) are critical aspects of any fun activity.
+Many companies and roles assume that challenging problems to solve (#1) is the only requirement for a satisfying (aka fun) job.
+But, when you look into the [neuroscience of fun](https://hub.jhu.edu/magazine/2016/summer/neuroscience-of-fun/), it's clear that being with others (#2) and defining direction (#3) with help and context from superiors (#4) are critical aspects of any fun activity.

 ## So what makes product engineering so fun?